Regulatory

 Product-by-product

 - Allowed for private tradeOpen market.
 Major global trading hub.
-No special petroleum license required.
+No special petroleum license.

 - Allowed for private tradeMOPS (Mean of Platts Singapore) is the Asian benchmark.
 Standard business registration sufficient.